Alpaca fiber: Types

-There are two types of alpaca: Huacaya (which produce a dense, soft, crimpy sheep-like fiber), and the Suri (with silky pencil-like locks, resembling dreadlocks but without matted fibers).
+There are two types of alpaca: Huacaya, which produce a dense, soft, crimpy sheep-like fiber, and Suri, with silky pencil-like locks, resembling dreadlocks but without matted fibers.
 Suris, prized for their longer and silkier fibers, are estimated to make up 19–20% of the North American alpaca population.
-Since its import into the United States, the number of Suri alpacas has grown substantially and become more color diverse.
+Since their importation into the United States, Suri alpacas have grown in number substantially and become more color diverse.
 The Suri is thought to be rarer, most likely because the breed was reserved for royalty during Incan times.
 Suris are often said to be less cold hardy than Huacaya, but both breeds are successfully raised in more extreme climates.
 They were developed in South America.

 History

 Alpacas have been bred in Pre-Columbian South America for over 5,000 years.
 They were domesticated from the vicuñas by the ancient tribes of the Andean highlands of Ecuador, Peru, Chile, Bolivia and Northwest of Argentina.
 According to archaeological studies alpaca fiber was similar in quality to the wild vicuña prior to the Spanish Conquests in the 1500s.
 2,000–year-old Paracas textiles are thought to include alpaca fiber.
 Also known as "The Fiber of the gods", Alpaca was used to make clothing for royalty.
 In recent years, alpacas have also been exported to other countries.
 In countries such as the US, Australia and New Zealand, breeders shear their animals annually, weigh the fleeces and test them for fineness.
 With the resulting knowledge, they are able to breed heavier-fleeced animals with finer fiber.
 Fleece weights vary, with the top stud males reaching annual shear weights up to 7 kg total fleece and 3 kg good quality fleece.
 The discrepancy in weight is because an alpaca has guard hair, which is often removed before spinning.